-When FASLODEX is used in combination with palbociclib, abemaciclib, or ribociclib, the recommended dose of FASLODEX is 500 mg to be administered intramuscularly into the buttocks (gluteal area) slowly (1-2 minutes per injection) as two 5 mL injections, one in each buttock, on Days 1, 15, 29 and once monthly thereafter.
+When FASLODEX is used in combination with palbociclib, the recommended dose is 500 mg to be administered intramuscularly into the buttocks (gluteal area) slowly (1-2 minutes per injection) as two 5 mL injections, one in each buttock, on Days 1, 15, 29 and once monthly thereafter.

-When FASLODEX is used in combination with Palbociclib, the recommended dose of palbociclib is a 125 mg capsule taken orally once daily for 21 consecutive days followed by 7 days off treatment to comprise a complete cycle of 28 days.
+The recommended dose of palbociclib is a 125 mg capsule taken orally once daily for 21 consecutive days followed by 7 days off treatment to comprise a complete cycle of 28 days.
 Palbociclib should be taken with food.
-Refer to the Full Prescribing Information of palbociclib.
+Please refer to the full prescribing information of palbociclib.